blueag8/Super-Scholar/README.md

 **Testing**

-Testing was achieved through using DevTools and the console.log.
+Testing was achieved by using DevTools and the console.log.
 In addition, I found it helpful to use the "TryIt  Editor" provided by the W3Schools learning environments.

 *Bugs*
-1.The game appeared fine on my Android phone.
+1. The game appeared fine on my Android phone.
 However, on iPhone6  the play button is almost transparent.

-2. Player can still activate get data and get score before the timer starts, this results in player being able to get an infinite score.
+2. The player can still activate get data and get a score before the timer starts, this results in the player being able to get an infinite score.

 *Solution*
-3. slight tweaking of css.
+3. slight tweaking of CSS.
 4. This bug was due to having onClick functionality written as inline HTML.

 example: